May 31st

 Also, do not count the chickens before the eggs hatch either!!

-Past deeds have happened and gone.
-No matter how much one thinks about or frets about them, there is nothing that he can do to erase or change what happened.
+Past deeds are happened and gone.
+They are finished and must be forgotten.
+No matter how much one thinks about them or frets about them, there is nothing that he can do to erase or change what has already happened.

-The past is history, the future is a mystery, today is a gift.
-Live in the present, it makes it easier to handle the past.
-It brightens the prospects of the future too.
+The past is history, the future is a mystery, and today is a gift.
+Hence it is called the present!
+Live in the present—it makes it easier to handle the past and brightens the prospects of the future as well.

 pada vigrahaH: